Morvan98/PSMutPred/README.md

    The output will include predicted impacts on phase separation:
     IP-score: Propensity to impact phase separation, ranging from 1 (most likely to impact) to 0 (not likely to impact).
     SP-score: Propensity to strengthen phase separation, ranging from 1 (likely to strengthen phase separation) to 0 (likely to weaken phase separation).

+4. Coming updates:
+   I will soon update the prediction function for optional sequences and mutations.

 ## Reproduce necessary results
 1. Run the main script:
 ```
 ### in command line
 python main.py
 ```

+2. Source data for PSMutPred paper can be found at data/source_data